EndiHariadi43/auto-handler/README.md

-# Data Collector Pipeline

-This repository hosts a lightweight pipeline used to simulate distributed data collection agents in a background environment.
-It is primarily intended for testing system endurance, performance tracking, and log extraction workflows using GitHub Actions.
+# CI Agent Simulator

+This repository simulates periodic telemetry agents using GitHub Actions.
+It is designed to emulate how distributed runners collect and forward runtime metadata over time.

+## 📦 Features

+- Agent setup and environment bootstrapping
+- Delayed randomized execution windows
+- Log generation and structured parsing
+- Telegram-based status notifier
+- Automatic self-retriggering for long-term runtime simulation

-## Purpose
+## 📁 Workflow Overview

-This project runs scheduled collectors using ephemeral runners to:

-- Validate CI job runtimes over variable execution intervals.
-- Perform network I/O and log generation simulations.
-- Test delayed executions and self-triggering automation pipelines.
+The workflow mimics real-world background tasks and is useful for:

+- CI pipeline runtime benchmarks
+- Scheduling & retrigger logic verification
-- Emulate agent behaviors in resource-constrained environments.
+- Lightweight telemetry agent simulations

-> **Note**: This repo is intended for experimentation and self-hosted research.

-## Workflow Summary

-- **Agent Initialization**: Prepares a clean runtime environment and updates packages.
+- Monitoring tool testbeds

+## 🔄 Runtime Behavior

-- **Collector Execution**: Runs the simulation for 20–90 minutes with randomized delays.
+- Runs for 20–90 minutes per session
-- **Log Extraction**: Captures output and processes runtime statistics.
+- Adds randomized initial delay (30s–5min)
-- **Notification System**: Sends structured updates via Telegram bot.
+- Sends summary log to Telegram after run
+- Sleeps before re-triggering next session
-- **Self-Retriggering**: The pipeline can auto-reinvoke itself to simulate continuous background activity.
+- Designed to simulate ephemeral CI tasks

-## Use Cases

-- Continuous Integration (CI) stress-testing.
-- Log collection and synthetic telemetry generation.
-- Benchmarking automation workflows across runtime intervals.

-## Disclaimer
+## ⚠️ Disclaimer

-This repository is for educational and simulation purposes.
-No sensitive or production data is handled.
-Use at your own discretion.

----

-**Maintainer**: [EndiHariadi43]
+This repository does **not handle any sensitive data**.
+All execution is performed in ephemeral runners provided by GitHub.
+Intended for **educational and simulation** purposes only.

+## 📬 Maintained by

+[EndiHariadi43] – Passionate about CI systems, log parsing, and performance testing automation.

 License: MIT